jackowayed/jackowayed.github.com/resume.markdown

 Sinatra; Git Version Control; Javascript; jQuery; CSS; PHP; C; Bash scripting; SQL

+## Reference

+Michael Ivey is a friend, mentor, and kind of employer to me.
+(I'm “employed” part-time, but he has no paid work for me to do.)
+He's lead a play I've been in.
+He's helped me debug.
+I've helped him find bugs in his startups.
+(I even reverse-engineered a hash function he wrote and realized that he was just multiplying by a large number.)
+He can tell you a lot about me.
+Email him at ivey "at" gweezlebur "dot" com

 ---

 Interview by appointment: in Atlanta mid April; or via phone, email, IM, Skype, magic CNN hologram, or carrier pigeon.
 Email to arrange interview.